codeonwort/pathosengine/README.md

 ### Development Environment

-I'm developing in the following environment and won't consider backward compatibility or other OS.
+The project will only compile and run on the following environment:

 * GL version: OpenGL 4.6 Core Profile
 * Language: C++17